m039/XLIS/README.md

 # Cross-Language Interaction Sandbox

 Various experiments with programming languages and platforms.
-All projects was tested on mac.

 ## Examples of cross-language polymorphism using C# and C++
 * `CSharp-Cpp-CppSharp`